-SUPPLEMENTAL PROVISIONS Evidence of origin of goods imported by sea 13.
-In the case of goods brought into Bangladesh by sea, evidence of the Port of shipment shall, in a prosecution for an offence against this Act or $\frac{3}{1}$ section 15 of the Customs Act, 1969,] be prima facie evidence of the place or country in which the goods were made or produced.
+13. In the case of goods brought into the Union of Burma by sea, evidence of the port of shipment shall, in a prosecution for an offence against this Act or section 18 of the sea Customs Act, be prima facie evidence of the place or country in which the goods whether mad or produced.